 The climate is extremely warm with temperatures over 30°C all year round.
 Only in the middle of the year, night temperatures may drop to 15°C. Sun cream, several liters of water, and long clothes are essential equipment here.
 The rainy season is usually short in Kirindy, and the rest of the year is very dry.

 Due to its cooperation with the German Primate Center, Kirindy has a good infrastructure.
 The campground has 13 rustic bungalows, each has a shower and toilet.
 Most times, running water is available – if not, the staff brings you water in canisters from the camp’s well.
 Solar panels produce electricity during the daytime, which is available at night only.
 A small good restaurant is part of the camp.
 For biologists and other scientists, there is a simple building with cheaper sleeping accommodations, the dormitory (reservation in advance necessary).
-If you prefer to sleep in a hotel, you will find several accommodations of any price class in Morondava, 55 km away.
+If you prefer to sleep in a hotel, you will find several accommodations for any price class in Morondava, 55 km away.
+Just seven kilometers from the reserve, the Relais de Kirindy Hotel with bungalows and pool has recently been opened.
 Thanks to nearby baobab alley, tourists are common in this area.

 Fauna & Flora: